 This textbook also deals with the problem of representing and manipulating sets of objects but with respect to a different family of operations: the boolean operations of set theory (union, intersection, and complement with respect to some universe set), some tests that check basic properties (whether a set is empty, contains all elements of the universe, or is contained in another set), and operations on relations between objects, like joins and projections.
-Table 0.1 defines the operations we would like to support, where U denotes some universe of objects, X, Y are subsets of U, x is an element of U, and $R, S \subseteq U \times U$ are binary relations on U. Note that many other operations, like set difference, can be reduced to the ones in the table and that operations on n-ary relations for $n \geq 3$ can be reduced to operations.
+Table 0.1 defines the operations we would like to support, where U denotes some universe of objects, X, Y are subsets of U, X is an element of U, and X, $X \subseteq U \times U$ are binary relations on X. Note that many other operations, like set difference, can be reduced to the ones in the table and that operations on X-ary relations for X-are be reduced to operations on binary relations.

 We want a data structure that is able to represent infinite subsets of an infinite universe set, like infinite sets of natural numbers.
-For example, the constraint x > 5 is a finite representation of the infinite set $\{6, 7, 8, \ldots\}$ , and the logical formula $\exists y \, 3y = x$ is a finite representation of the set of multiples of 3-that is, of the set $\{0, 3, 6, 9, \ldots\}$ .
+For example, the constraint x > 5 is a finite representation of the infinite set $\{6, 7, 8, \ldots\}$, and the logical formula $\exists y \ 3y = x$ is a finite representation of the set of multiples of 3-that is, of the set $\{0, 3, 6, 9, \ldots\}$.
 It is easy to see that no data structure can finitely represent every infinite set.
 Because of this limitation, every good data structure for infinite sets must find a reasonable compromise between expressivity (which sets it can finitely represent) and manipulability (which operations can be carried out and at which cost).
-This book introduces the compromise offered by finite automata, which, as shown by more than sixty years of research on the theory of formal languages, is the best one available for many practical purposes.
-Finite automata, as we will call them throughout the book, represent and manipulate sets whose
+This book introduces the compromise offered by finite automata, which, as shown by more than sixty years of research on the theory of formal languages, is the best

-&lt;sup>1An infinite universe, like the set of natural numbers, has uncountably many subsets.
+^{1.} An infinite universe, like the set of natural numbers, has uncountably many subsets.
 However, a data structure only has a countable number of instances; indeed, an instance of a data structure-say, a tree-can always be encoded as a string, and there are only a countable number of strings over a finite alphabet.
 So, loosely speaking, we do not have enough instances for all sets.